darthwalsh/bin/apps/NoSleep.md

    pid 340(powerd): [0x000fa39c000183dc] 00:17:39 PreventUserIdleSystemSleep named: "Powerd - Prevent sleep while display is on"
 ```
 - `caffeinate` is keeping machine on
-- Also "Prevent sleep while display is on"
+- `powerd` "Prevent sleep while display is on" causes the system to not sleep.
+Mine is set to 10 minutes on power.

 Use `caffeinate <cmd> <arg>` to keep system awake while running a long command.
 Display might sleep, but network connections stay open.